- Date : 16/04/2021

 5. Special grace period

-For NRI insurance policyholders, there is a specified grace period in case they default on premium payment.
+For NRI term plan holders, there is a specified grace period in case they default on premium payment.
 Therefore, if for any reason, NRIs miss out on premium payment, they can pay the same within the stipulated grace period.
 For policies where premiums are paid every 6 months or 1 year, the grace period is 15 days.

 NRIs can enjoy tax benefits on the income they earn in India.
 Premiums paid for term insurance in India are deductible from taxable income under Section 80C.
 They can thereby save tax on an annual basis.